-There are several reasons why blistering and bubbling can occur, and several ways in which these problems can be fixed, and prevented in the future.
+There are several reasons why blistering and paint bubbles can occur, and several ways in which these problems can be fixed, and prevented in the future.

 If the paint is lifted from the underlying surface, this can cause the paint to blister or bubble, and in some cases, eventually peel.
 Heat and moisture are usually the main causes of this, either separately or together.
 Even though this can be rectified, the underlying problem will need to be resolved to prevent it happening again.